accept-project/accept-post-edit/README.md

 If the content is planned to be edited within an external environment(let's say the Amazon Mechanical Turk for instance), then a few more steps are needed - check the Client side implementation section.

-####Client side:
+####Client Side:

+The "Client Side" refers specifically to the jQuery plug-in available in this repository.

-Note: if the content edition is planned to be happening outside the ACCEPT Portal, then the Post edit client source needs to be downloaded and integrated within the target environment.
+Note: if the content edition is planned to be happening outside the ACCEPT Portal, then the Post edit client source needs to be downloaded and integrated within the target(Web) environment.

-- To keep in mind is that the client needs to be "pointed at" some specific HTML structure, for instance:
+- To keep in mind is that the JavaScript client needs to be "pointed at" some specific HTML structure, for instance:

 ```html
 <div id="post-edit-placeholder">